-Hungary has grown more popular with tourists in recent years, attractive to both young backpackers and older visitors with a few more forint in their wallets.
-While tourism is picking up across the country, Budapest is still king, and is where most travellers spend most of their time.
+Hungary has grown more popular with tourists in recent years, attractive to both backpackers and those with a few more forint in their wallets.
+While tourism is picking up across the country, Budapest is still where most travelers spend much of their time.

-A city of 1.7 million, the capital is both lively and beautiful, as famous for its ‘ruin pub’ nightlife as it is the sophisticated wine and cocktail scene.
+A city of 1.7 million, the capital is both lively and beautiful, as famous for its “ruin pub” nightlife as its sophisticated wine and cocktail scene.

-When the sun comes up, Budapest has plenty to keep you busy, from hikes in the Buda hills, spa baths across the city, and a range of museums and historical sites.
-Besides the wealth of things to do, Hungary is just as popular for its prices, which are far lower than in Western European cities.
+When the sun comes up, Budapest has plenty to keep you busy, from hikes in the Buda hills to spa baths across the city and a range of museums and historical sites.
+Besides the wealth of things to do, Hungary is popular for its prices, far lower than in Western European cities.

 Picking up a SIM card is both simple and affordable, although it does require you bring official ID and complete some paperwork.
 Coverage and speeds are excellent in the major cities.